nishnarudkar/Solar-Radiation-Prediction-using-Saudi-Arabia-Dataset/README.md

 - Train deep learning sequential models for time-series forecasting.
 - Extend the solution to other countries/regions.
 - Improve the UI/UX of the web interface.
-- Deploy using a cloud service (e.g., AWS, Heroku, or Streamlit Cloud).

 ---